dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-land_digitisation.md

     * Lands with overlapping geometric points (land to land encroachment)
     * Street encroachments of lands
 * Terrain information for each land
-* Only people with administrative access (government officials) can approve or disapprove land information
+* Only people with administrative access (government officials) can approve and/or make changes
+* Historical record of every change
+* Statistical analysis of land distribution
 <br/>
 <br/>